sanfinity-Iot/openremote/User-Guide:-Use-Flow-Rules.md

 ## User interface

 The user interface is a separate project that isn't tied into the back end and only communicates with it.
-See [the repository](https://github.com/openremote/floweditor/blob/master/README.md) for more information.
+See [the repository README](https://github.com/openremote/floweditor/blob/master/README.md) for more information.

 # See Also